musicjoe12/Group30AML/ADRs/004-Database-Decision.md

 #### Pros

 - **Flexible Schema Design:** MongoDBs document-based structure allows for easy schema evolutionm, reducing the complexity of migrations as the system grows.
-- **JSON-Friendly:** Direct support for JSON documents simplifies data exchange between the database and the Node.js back-end [MongoDB Advantages & Disadvantages](https://www.geeksforgeeks.org/mongodb-advantages-disadvantages/).
+- **JSON-Friendly:** Direct support for JSON documents simplifies data exchange between the database and the Node.js back-end (GeeksforGeeks, n.d.).
-- **Scalability:** MongoDB is designed to scale horizontally, making it ideal for applications with growing data requirements [Scaling with MongoDB](https://www.mongodb.com/docs/manual/sharding/).
+- **Scalability:** MongoDB is designed to scale horizontally, making it ideal for applications with growing data requirements (MongoDB, n.d.).
-- **Node.js Integration:** MongoDB integrates seamlessly with Node.js through libraries like Mongoose, enabling efficient development [MongoDB vs PostgreSQL: A Detailed Comparison](https://hevodata.com/learn/mongodb-vs-postgresql/).
+- **Node.js Integration:** MongoDB integrates seamlessly with Node.js through libraries like Mongoose, enabling efficient development (Hevo Data, n.d.).

 #### Cons

-- **Lack of Strong ACID Compliance:** While MongoDB supports ACID transactions at the document level, it may require additional effort for complex multi-document transactions [MongoDB Advantages & Disadvantages](https://www.geeksforgeeks.org/mongodb-advantages-disadvantages/).
+- **Lack of Strong ACID Compliance:** While MongoDB supports ACID transactions at the document level, it may require additional effort for complex multi-document transactions (GeeksforGeeks, n.d.).
-- **Limited Relational Features:** Queries requiring complex joins may be less efficient compared to relational databases like PostgreSQL [MongoDB vs PostgreSQL: A Detailed Comparison](https://hevodata.com/learn/mongodb-vs-postgresql/).
+- **Limited Relational Features:** Queries requiring complex joins may be less efficient compared to relational databases like PostgreSQL (Hevo Data, n.d.).

 ## Pros and Cons of the Options